-Edwige Moyroud
+Moyroud Group

-Research Interests
+Research interests

 A key question is how such clear boundaries are established within the petal epidermis.
 Bullseye patterns, where the centre of the flower contrasts clearly with its periphery, are excellent examples of such a phenomenon and are commonly encountered in flowering plants.

-We are now investigating pattern formation in the petals of Venice mallow, a small hibiscus species that we can efficiently transform.
 The flowers of this emerging model system exhibit a bullseye pattern: the dark proximal region possesses flat, heavily striated cells that produce an iridescent cue for pollinators, while the cells in the white distal region are conical and smooth, providing grip for visiting insects.
-We have found that the overall effect is due to the development of adjacent regions with contrasting pigmentation, cell shape and cuticular patterns.

 To understand how the bullseye pattern is built, our group will combine naïve approaches with targeted strategies using emerging technologies and state-of-the art in planta imaging.
 This project is highly interdisciplinary and relies on our strong collaborative environment.

-- Understand how boundaries are set within a tissue in a coordinate fashion to generate functional patterns.
+- Understand how boundaries are set within a tissue in a coordinate fashion to generate functional patterns

-- Test the potential role of flavonoids as developmental regulators coordinating patterning mechanisms at multiple scales.
+- Test the potential role of flavonoids as developmental regulators coordinating patterning mechanisms at multiple scales

-- Understand how evolution tinkers with these mechanisms to generate pattern variations between species or populations.
+- Understand how evolution tinkers with these mechanisms to generate pattern variations between species or populations

 Selected publications